Back

 How many models should you sign to start?

-Should you prioritize experienced chatters or beginners?
+Should you hire experienced chatters or beginners?

-When is a model onboarding process really finished?
+When is model onboarding truly finished?

 Which acquisition source should you prioritize at the start?